albar965/littlenavmap-manual/en/PRINT.md

 #### Options

-* `Print Table Header`: Adds a header showing departure, destination and other information like the label on top of the tab `Plan` in the dock window `Flight Plan`.
+* `Print Table Header`: Adds a header showing departure, destination and other information like the label on top of the tab `Plan` in the dock window `Flight Planning`.
-* `Print Fuel Report`: Print the fuel calculation report from the tab `Aircraft` in the dock window `Flight Plan`.
+* `Print Fuel Report`: Print the fuel calculation report from the tab `Aircraft` in the dock window `Flight Planning`.
 * `New page after each chapter`: Add a page feed after header, flight plan, fuel report and airport information.
 * `Text Size`: Allows to increase or decrease the size of all texts except the flight plan table.